Standardized, competency-based education based in higher education

 CHW employers provide general employee orientation as well as specific on-the-job training for their CHW staff.

 Staying on top of changes in the public health and health care fields points to the importance of continuing education.
 In public health and health care where rapid change means new resources, program eligibility guidelines, care pathways, medications, prevention and treatment options, continuing education is valuable for all employees, including the CHW workforce.
 While continuing education is not mandatory for CHWs in Minnesota and most states, CHWs seek opportunities for ongoing learning at their worksites and in the community.

-Spotlight: WellShare International coordinates quarterly Community Health Worker Peer Network “lunch and learns” at the Minnesota Church Center in Minneapolis.
+WellShare International coordinates quarterly Community Health Worker Peer Network “lunch and learns”.
 These quarterly, no-charge CHW informational programs are offered by WellShare International and led by guest presenters from health associations, state and local public health, care systems and other organizations.
 Topics are chosen based on participant interest and have included health coaching, chronic disease management, mental health, etc.